 i’ve been putting the laptop through its paces this week as i traverse the landscape of london from east to west and back again during the london design festival, and my new laptop has certainly been garnering a lot of attention along the way!

-for starters, it’s not a run-of-the-mill black or silver number, oh no. my limited edition burgundy version, exclusive to john lewis, is a little bit of a show-stopper – perfect for pairing with new autumn colour palettes and slipping in seamlessly in with all my black leather working-wardrobe accessories. compact and slim, the surface laptop slides easily into my trusty black leather backpack i’ve become wedded to in the past year, and at just 1.25kg doesn’t weigh to heavily on my mind throughout the day as i carry it securely on my back (seriously – if you’re not yet a convert to backpacks vs. shoulder bags you really need to try one out!)
+for starters, it’s not a run-of-the-mill black or silver number, oh no. my limited edition burgundy version is a little bit of a show-stopper – perfect for pairing with new autumn colour palettes and slipping in seamlessly in with all my black leather working-wardrobe accessories. compact and slim, the surface laptop slides easily into my trusty black leather backpack i’ve become wedded to in the past year, and at just 1.25kg doesn’t weigh to heavily on my mind throughout the day as i carry it securely on my back (seriously – if you’re not yet a convert to backpacks vs. shoulder bags you really need to try one out!)

 one of the biggest concerns for me when working remotely is the battery life of my laptop, since carrying a power cable adds extra bulk and weight to my backpack and trying to find a power outlet in crowded london cafes – or better yet, a purpose-built design fair space – is a nightmare. happily though, the surface laptop just keeps in going, with an all-day battery life of up to 14.5 hours – fantastic!